c-shah-1/c-shah-1/README.md

 ### Hi there 👋
+- My name is #Chirayu.
+I am in my 2nd year of Bachelor of General Science, majoring in computer science at University of Alberta.

+- I'm currently working on an inclusive courier web application, working with API's and multiple Databases.
+I am also working on a POS application for windows in .NET frameworking and utilizing WPF.

+- How to reach me: Email -> cshah1@ualberta.ca, Discord -> rayu_.

+- I am interested in backend development, and database analysis.

+- Fun fact: I like working out and gaming
 <!--
 **c-shah-1/c-shah-1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.